ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 LOWER BODY POSTERIOR CHAIN

-We’ll proceed directly to posterior chain focused exercises for the lower body.
+We’ll proceed directly to posterior chain focused exercises for the lower body portion of this body weight workout.

 For these exercises, we will make some slight changes to the positioning to shift the focus away from quad dominance and more toward glute dominance.